ImAnkitraj/todoCrud-postGresql/README.md

 GET - '/' - to get all todos

-POST - '/todo' - to get a single todo, pass id in body
+GET- '/todo' - to get a single todo, pass id in body

-POST - '/delete' - to delete a single todo, pass id in body
+DELETE - '/delete' - to delete a single todo, pass id in body

-POST - '/update' - to update a single todo, pass title and id in body
+PUT - '/update' - to update a single todo, pass title and id in body

 POST - '/add' - to add a single todo, pass title in body